steqeq/0000/docs/tutorials/install/linux/prerequisites.md

 Verify the Linux distribution using the following steps:

-1. To obtain the Linux distribution information, type the following command on your system from the Command Line Interface (CLI):
+1. To obtain the Linux distribution information, type the following command on your system from the command-line interface (CLI):

    ```shell
    uname -m && cat /etc/*release